jtyard/QFT2022/Dimofte.md

 SHeaf of Hilbert spaces over a dual elliptic curve having to do with global symmetries.
 To produce classes in elliptic cohomology, or states in the hilbert space, fix a boundary condition.
 Whole "elliptic cohomology stable envelope game" $E\times R$.

 "Holomorphic flavor connection on an elliptic curve".

+- Line operators form a dg-category.
+GIven lines L and L', the junction between them is in Hom(L,L').
+Coposition is along the topological (z) direction.
+V = End_V(I) and expect that
+$HH_*^{spin}(C)$ should equal equivariant quantum K-theory.
+But this category has not yet been defined except in trivial examples.
+But there are some obvious guesses.
+Roughly K-theory of coherent sheaves on the loop space of the category.

+Given a variety X that appears as the stable locus of the stack V/G then we expect it to be the quantum K-theory of X.

+Lines can also collide with each other in the z-direction.
+While you might think that would lead to singularities, it turns out that

+- Given a correlation function in the presence of two line operators at z and w.
+What happens as z -> w?
+Is i singular or not?
+Turns not not as it is locally constant.
+Correlations of configurations that are time independent are also independent of z.
+Operators preserve
+$\bar Q_+$ and $Q_- $.
+Note that $[\bar Q_+,Q_-]_+ = \partial_t$. $\tilde Q = \bar Q_+ + Q_-$ squares to $\partial_t$ so can also be used as a differential.
+Also equals $\tilde Q,\bar Q_-]_+$.

+Expect meromorphic tensor category.
+This is analogous to giving you harmonic forms.
+GIven 3 line operators L parallel to L' joined to L'' can eb re-expressed as a sum over $(z-w)^{-n}$ times the correlation function of the single line $L\otimes L'$ joined to $L\otimes L''$ by a junction $a^{(n)}$.